 BBC Panorama has investigated the events leading up to Belly's death.
 After speaking to a number of people who had watched the CCTV footage, it’s clear that something happened.
 They reported that the quality was poor, but described a man coming close to Belly and her running away.

 While the police said they were “in no doubt that something has happened there,” they also said they were confident the suspect couldn't have given Belly COVID-19, having taking an antibody test "as part of his occupation" four days after the incident.
 It was negative, showing he never had the illness, they claim.

 Professor of Clinical Immunology at the University of Birmingham, Alex Richter spoke to Panorama as part of the special and said, "The quality of the tests available in March were really no better than tossing a coin."

 For those looking to show support for Belly Mujinga's family, you can:

 - Sign the petition Justice for Belly Mujinga.

-- Donate to the fundraiser for Belly's funeral, set up by her co-worker.
+- Donate to the fundraiser for Belly's funeral and support her family, set up by her co-worker.

 - Write to your MP about the incident and ask them to take action on behalf of Belly.